 project: I’m thinking about doing a layered project with Leah Buechely (coder/designer) Evan Buechley (wildlife conservation biologist), and Elan Solowej (5yr old master mind).
 For years, Evan has collected data on where vultures migrate.
 This information can be presented beautifully with our diverse skills.
 We thought we might print it on wood (Evan?), add some electronics (Leah) and paint (me) and local specimens (Elan).

 How do movements couple to sounds in the natural environment, and can paired dance communication by improvised both in the movements and musical composition realms?
-I plan to use SonicPi to generatively sample sound recorded from nature to make musical beats and rhythms.
+I used SonicPi to generatively sample sound recorded from nature to make musical beats and rhythms.
 These beats will couple to pair dance metaphors in paradigms in salsa and zouk, which are popular dances in Panama.
 Specifically the project consists of the following phases.

 Record sounds in the natural environment of Panama and use them to construct simple phrases in SonicPi, choosing the right envelopes to synthesize beat sounds which, when live-looped together, produces Latin-like rhythms.